 Auto Insurance Law In Oregon: Important Changes Are Around The Corner

-By: Paul Vames and Laura Burgee
+By: Laura Burgee

 Auto insurance is mandatory for all drivers in Oregon.
 In addition to liability coverage, every auto insurance policy delivered in Oregon must include Personal Injury Protection coverage.
 Purchasers of auto insurance in Oregon also can (and in most cases should) purchase Underinsured Motorist coverage.
 Here we will briefly discuss those types of insurance coverage and some very important changes soon to take effect under SB411.